Lorenz Assignon: Career

+Rennes

 On 3 March 2020, Assignon signed his first professional contract with Rennes.
 During the second half of the 2020–21 season, he was loaned to third-tier Bastia, where he helped the club win the Championnat National, contributing one goal in thirteen appearances.

 Assignon made his professional debut for Rennes as a substitute in a 3–1 UEFA Europa Conference League win over Rosenborg on 26 August 2021.
 On 8 September 2022, he scored his first professional goal for Rennes, a last-minute winner in a 2–1 UEFA Europa League victory over AEK Larnaca.
-Sports newspaper L'Équipe described his goal as "Zlatanesque".
+Sports newspaper L'Équipe described his goal as "Zlatan-esque".

+Burnley (loan)

+On 1 February 2024, Assignon was loaned out to English side Burnley until the end of the season with an option to buy.
+On 30 March 2024, Assignon gave away a penalty and got a red card after receiving his second booking for a foul on Mykhailo Mudryk, with the game against Chelsea ending in a 2-2 draw.
+After his second yellow card, Vincent Kompany was also sent off for protesting against the referee Darren England over awarding the home side the penalty.
+On 20 April 2024 he became just the second Burnley defender to both score and assist in a single Premier League game, in a 4-1 away win at Sheffield United.
+On 21 May 2024, Burnley said it was moving to make the loan permanent.

+VfB Stuttgart

+On 6 June 2025, Assignon signed a four-year contract with VfB Stuttgart in Germany.

 Personal life

 Assignon is the son of Togolese former footballer Komlan Assignon.